-19 Retracting consent to a price increase
+Retracting consent to a price increase

-Can a buyer retract consent to an increase in price by arguing that consent was induced by economic duress?
+19 Can a buyer retract consent to an increase in price by arguing that consent was induced by economic duress?

-Under English law it is accepted that economic pressure can amount to duress, provided that such economic pressure could be characterised as 'illegitimate pressure' and constituted a significant inducement to the claimant to enter into the contract that it is seeking to avoid (see Progress Bulk Carriers Limited v Tube City IMS LLC (The 'Cenk Kaptanoglu') (2012) concerning a charter party dispute).
+Under English law it is accepted that economic pressure can amount to duress, provided that such economic pressure could be characterised as 'illegitimate pressure' and constituted a significant inducement to the claimant to enter into the contract that it is seeking to avoid (see Progress Bulk Carriers Limited v Tube City IMS LLC (The Cenk Kaptanoglu) (2012)).